Skip to Content

 Times vary.
 Some bars and clubs offer discounted drinks and entrance fees for showing up before 9 p.m., but the crowd usually doesn't come out in full until 10 p.m. or 11 p.m.

 Closing time varies a lot, too.
-Some places close around midnight, while others stay open until the wee hours: 2 a.m., 4 a.m., or very rarely until dawn.
+Some places close around midnight, while others stay open until the wee hours: 2 a.m., 4 a.m., or rarely until dawn.

 What to Wear